 How do you relate wine and wine tourism to the wider and more general touristic tendencies on the island?

 Wine has to do with the touristic market and with how Crete presents itself as a touristic destination.
 Unfortunately, I believe that the biggest percentage of visitors come to Crete only because of its convenient prices.
 Or because they’ve heard something about Crete.
-The island has not been portrayed as the complete cultural destination it really is, so far.
+The island is a complete cultural destination.

 This is another goal we intend to meet and, why not..?
 Through wine tourism as well.
-We have to increase awareness in people coming to the island about the local culture and its character.
+We have to increase awareness about the local culture and its character.

 Crete is that perfect destination.
 Because of its climate; because of the immense variety of landscapes – from east to west and from north to south -; for its history; because of its gastronomy… and, of course, because of the authenticity of the people.
 Sadly enough, I believe that less than 30% of those coming to Crete, come looking for that.
 We should promote the discovery of the island.